oddbird/oddleventy/content/blog/elsewhere/interview/podcast/mechanical-ink.md

 ---
-title: Collaboration, the future of CSS, Sass, and the web with Miriam Suzanne
+title: Collaboration, the Future of CSS, Sass, and The Web with Miriam Suzanne
 venue: Mechanical Ink
 date: 2024-06-10
 canonical: https://schalkneethling.substack.com/p/collaboration-the-future-of-css-sass